Arsfiqball/Arsfiqball/README.md

 #### Currently Focusing on... 🔥

-* My final year project at university (targeted: January 2021 📅)
+* My final year project at university (targeted: March 2021 📅)
 * Some mini projects for IoT and Robotics research
 * Preparing future career